wlj89/SFCI/README.md

 ## Reformatting Integrals

-Only FCIDUMP format with integrals under the unrestricted HF orbitals is accepeted.
-For closed shell system this does not affect the result, but we'll make it compatible with restricted HF orbital integrals soon.
-Now, use `utils/convert_fci.py` to reformat FCIDUMP file:

-    convert_fci.py sys1_fcidump sys2_fcidump ...
+Both RHF and UHF integrals in FCIDUMP format are accpeted, but requires some reformatting.
+Use `utils/convert_fcidump.py` to reformat FCIDUMP file:

+    python convert_fcidump.py -r sys1-rhf_fcidump sys2-rhf_fcidump ...

+or

+	python convert_fcidump.py -u sys1-uhf_fcidump sys2-uhf_fcidump ...

-The reformated integral files will all ends with \_IN, which are now recognizable by the SFCI main program.
+The reformated integral files will all ends with \_IN, and are now recognizable by the SFCI main program.